ashwinirajput/angular-basic/README.md

 This project was generated with [Angular](https://github.com/angular) version 4.0.0.

 ## project setup

-first download repository then open in terminal by using `cd angular4-tutorial-guide` then do `npm install --save`.
+First download repository then open file in terminal and change the file path  to `angular4-tutorial-guide` then do `npm install --save`.
+HelpText:- Suppose if you are in download directory then open terminal and paste `cd Download/angular4-tutorial-guide`.

 ## server setup

 Run `npm start` to start a project.It Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.Becuase it use `JIT`(just in time) compiler.